piknotech/gnimag/README.md

-If you've read this far and now want to try _gnimag_ for yourself: ***You do NOT need a robot in order to run _gnimag_**.
+Do you want to try _gnimag_ for yourself?
+Go through the [Tutorial]. **You do NOT need a robot in order to run _gnimag_**.
 If you own an Android device, the screen sharing program can simulate tapping your smartphone, so there is no need for a robot.
-You DO need a robot if you want to run _gnimag_ on an iPhone.
+You DO need a robot if you want to run _gnimag_ on an iPhone, however.